nicholaskim94/iotpaas/README.md

 ### esp8266 library

-wifi chip esp8266 can be used with nodemcu firmware or sdk provided by espressif.
+Wifi chip esp8266 can be used with nodemcu firmware or sdk provided by espressif.
 In esp8266 library folder both Lua for nodemcu firmware and c project with espressif sdk is porvided.
 (Currently, only Lua library is updated)

 ## Lua library composition